YMoule/YMoule.github.io/pokemon.md

 ## Pokémon Battle Prediction

-<p style="text-align: center;"> **Project description:** This is a Machine Learning group project completed for ECS 171 at UC Davis.
+**Project description:** This is a Machine Learning group project completed for ECS 171 at UC Davis.
 The goal of this project was to create a machine learning model to predict the winner between two pokémon in a battle.
 To do this, a suitable dataset was found on Kaggle.
 Then a logisitic regression, a support vector classifier, and a multi-layer perceptron model were created and compared to find the best performing model.
-Finally, a UI application was created to easily predict pokémon battle winners.</p>
+Finally, a UI application was created to easily predict pokémon battle winners.

 ### 1. Choice of Dataset

-<p style="text-align: center;"> As many different pokémon games exist, there are many different types of data.
+As many different pokémon games exist, there are many different types of data.
 In addition, each individual pokémon has its own strengths (such as CP and HP) within its species.
 My team wanted to focus on general pokémon properties rather than individual properties.
 Thus, we joined a dataset with a list of pokémon names, IDs, and general properties (such as base CP, base HP, and type) with a simulated dataset of pokémon battles and their outcomes using ID as the joining column.
 The datasets were found on Kaggle.

 The dataset was analyzed to find relationships between features and missing data.
 As correlation was weak between features, all features were used to train the models.
 It is important to note that since pokémon type was One-Hot encoded, the data has very high dimensionality.
-Thus certain types (like Ice) and special pokémon (like MewTwo) are underrepresented in the data. </p>
+Thus certain types (like Ice) and special pokémon (like MewTwo) are underrepresented in the data.

 ### 2. Creating the Support Vector Classification Model